jlab-hep/localdb-docs/docs/tutorial.md

 Contents:

 - a.
-Register component data into Local DB
+Setup Web application of Local DB (Viewer Application)
 - b.
-Retrieve component data from ITkPD into Local DB (ITkPD Interface)
+Register component data into Local DB
 - c.
-Scan and Upload data associated with the component data into Local DB
+Retrieve component data from ITkPD into Local DB (ITkPD Interface)
 - d.
-Register DCS data associated with the test data
+Scan and Upload data associated with the component data into Local DB
 - e.
-Check data in Local DB on browser (Viewer Application)
+Register DCS data associated with the test data
 - f.
 Share data with the other Local DB (Synchronization Tool)
 - g.
 Back-up Local DB (Archive Tool)